 Jackson reprises his role in Iron Man 2, but with a larger role.
 Nick Fury sends Black Widow to spy on Tony.
 He does this to see whether or not Tony deserves to be part of the "Avengers Initiative."

 Jackson returns as Nick Fury, but after the credits in which he is seen talking to a man named Erik Selvig about the event in New Mexico, he then starts to talk about how "Legend tells us about one thing and history another, but every now and then we find something that belongs to both".
 He then goes on to open a case with the Cosmic Cube in it.

 Jackson as Nick Fury makes an appearance in the final scene of Captain America: The First Avenger.

 Nick Fury features prominently in The Avengers.
 His role reprised again by Samuel L Jackson.
 His character is given a typical Jackson twist, and appears more likeable than his comic counterpart.
-He is in charge of S.H.I.E.L.D. and assembles the Avengers.
+He is in charge of S.H.I.E.L.D. and assembles the Avengers to battle Loki.